Enigmatic-Smile/fidel-android/README.md

 ```java
 Fidel.country = Fidel.Country.UNITED_KINGDOM;
 ```
 When you set a default country, the card linking screen will not show the country picker UI.
-The other options, for now, are: `.UNITED_STATES`, `.IRELAND`, `.SWEDEN`, `.JAPAN`.
+The other options, for now, are: `.UNITED_STATES`, `.IRELAND`, `.SWEDEN`, `.JAPAN`, `.CANADA`.

 ### Documentation